gvwilson/sensibleadventures/cloudherd/reboot.md

 9.  [character development + romance / day 3] Noxy finds her friends
-    on the walls watching the clouds, speculating about who'd win a fight between the soldiers and the Stalers; Sensy and Aft go for walk together, leaving Noxy feeling as lonely as Thokmay.
+    on the walls watching the clouds, speculating about who'd win a fight between the soldiers and the Stalers; Sensy and Rash go for walk together, leaving Noxy feeling as lonely as Thokmay.
 Noxy finds Thokmay on the walls as well with some sticks.
 Trying to make conversation, she asks him what he's doing.
 He talks about